Ten things to know when checking audit thresholds

 2. The ineligible rules only refer to the financial year for which the accounts relate.

 3. A group has to meet the above limits as a whole to be able to exempt from an audit.
-If the group does not qualify as a small group, then an audit will be required for each group member.
+If the group does not qualify as a small group, then an audit will be required for each group member – see our technical factsheet on consolidated financial statements for further guidance.

 4. There is an exemption for subsidiaries under section 479A-479C if they meet certain criteria and if the parent company provides a guarantee in respect of all actual outstanding liabilities and all contingent liabilities at the end of the financial year.